-During 2021, the BRC has reviewed the risk assessments of new projects and the internal controls that address the financial, operational, compliance and information technology risks.
+During 2022, the BRC has reviewed the risk assessments of new projects and the internal controls that address the financial, operational, compliance and information technology risks.
 The BRC also discussed the key risks at each meeting.
 Minutes of the BRC are furnished to the Board after each meeting.

 The BRC is supported by the MRC in the identification, assessment, mitigation, and monitoring of risks relating to the Group's businesses.
-The MRC reports to the BRC and is chaired by Mr Wong Soon Shyan as the Group Chief Operating Officer ("COO") in 2021.
+The MRC reports to the BRC and is chaired by Mr Eddie Pang Jian Long as the Group Chief Risk Officer ("CRO") in 2022.

-For the financial year ended 31 December 2021, the Board has received written assurance from the CEO, COO, CRO and CFO, as well as other key management personnel that:
+For the financial year ended 31 December 2022, the Board has received written assurance from the CEO, COO, CRO and CFO, as well as other key management personnel that:

-- (i) Financial records have been properly maintained and the financial statements give a true and fair view of the Company's operations and finances: and - (ii) The Group's risk management and internal controls systems are adequate and effective in addressing financial, operational, compliance and information technology risks.
+- Financial records have been properly maintained and the financial statements give a true and fair view of the Company's operations and finances: and - The Group's risk management and internal controls systems are adequate and effective in addressing financial, operational, compliance and information technology risks.